-The /etc/config/netif.options file maps local hostnames (or IP addresses) to IRIS HIPPI network interfaces (for example, hip0, hip1, etc.).
-There must be a two-line entry for each IRIS HIPPI board that services the IP network stack.
+The /etc/config/netif.options file maps local network connection names (or IP addresses) to IRIS HIPPI network interfaces (for example, hip0, hip1, etc.).
+There must be a two-line entry for each IRIS HIPPI port that services the IP network stack.
 The first entry (ifladdr and iflname) defines the primary interface; in most situations, the primary interface should be Ethernet or FDDI.
-Each hostname or IP address in this file must also be in the /etc/hosts file; the hostnames or IP addresses in the two files must be identical.
+Each name or IP address in this file must also be in the /etc/hosts file; the name or IP address in the netif.options must match exactly the name or IP address in the hosts file.